Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Tennessee's games this season have gone over 44.5 points six of nine times.

-- New Orleans' games have gone over 44.5 points in four of eight chances this season.
+- Tennessee and its opponents have gone over the current 44.5-point total in six of nine games this season.

+- Sunday's over/under is 8.9 points lower than the two team's combined 53.4 points per game average.

-- The two teams combine to average 53.4 points per game, 8.9 more than the over/under in this contest.
+- The 42.8 combined points per game that these two squads have allowed this season are 1.7 fewer than the 44.5 over/under in this contest.

-- These two squads combine to allow 42.8 points per game, 1.7 fewer than this contest's over/under.

-- Titans games this season feature an average total of 51.4 points, a number 6.9 points higher than Sunday's over/under.
+- The Titans and their opponents have scored an average of 51.4 points per game in 2020, 6.9 more than Sunday's total.

 - The 44.7 PPG average total in Saints games this season is 0.2 points more than this game's over/under.